GenericMappingTools/gmt/doc/rst/source/tutorial/session-4.rst

 Exercises:

 #.
-Redo the :doc:`makecpt` exercise using the master table
+Redo the :doc:`/makecpt` exercise using the master table
    *hot* and redo the bar plot.

 #.
 Try specifying **-B**\ 10g5.